Best things to do in Ashburton and Mid Canterbury with Kids

 There are not a vast array of indoor activities to do in Ashburton, but winter doesn’t mean you have to be restricted to the cosy indoors.
 Kids love to get outside, so rug them up warm, pop on their gumboots or snowboots and head on a winter adventure.
 Do also check out the indoor activities above in the Ashburton attractions section.

 Staveley Ice Rink

 There is a great ice rink out in Staveley for the most idyllic winter wonderland activity.
-However the weather needs to be just right, and the lake needs to freeze enough for it to be safe to skate.
+After some incredible fundraising, 2023 was the year for its permanent opening in winter.
 Go like their Facebook page to be the first to know when it opens.
-It hasn’t been open for the past few years, but cross for your fingers for this winter.

 Mt Hutt Skiing and Sledding, Methven

 Mt Hutt is a great place for kids to learn to ski.
 You can enrol them in lessons, but if you just want to give them a go first up, your cheapest option is to hire them some gear and let them loose on the beginners slope.
 A bonus with Mt Hutt, is that the kids under 6 ski for free, so you don’t have to pay for a lift pass for them.
 For our Beginners Guide to Skiing at Mt Hutt with kids, click here and our review and Guide for the Skiwiland Childcare Programme and Kea Club Ski School